sv-data-projects/materials-systems/readme.md

 # DESIGN CONSIDERATIONS
 [Return to contents](#contents)

+## i.
+Visual style
 **TBC on completion / finalisation of design.**

 These notes will be provided as basic reference for design decisions and limitations encountered.
-Will include:
+It will include:
 - SVG layout and aspect ratio (1:1) as a more flexible ratio for more screens and orientations
-- Streamlining of SVG components (node and link groupings)
 - Tradeoffs for visual accessibility due to the complexity of the 'systems template', e.g. label text size; and static visual vs interactive pan and zoom.
-- Rationale for choice of (categorical) colour palette for flows (e.g. a complementary range that doesn't include hues close to green due to its contextual meaning in waste and resource recovery).
+- Rationale for choice of (categorical) colour palette for flows (e.g. a complementary range that doesn't include hues close to green due to its contextual meaning in waste and resource recovery etc.).
+- Typographic styling choices

+&nbsp;
+> **CSS is used for all visual styling**
+>
+> It is important to note the colour and typographic styling is done though CSS.
+This

+&nbsp;
+## ii.
+Mobile support and responsiveness
+The prototype **does not** cater for a mobile UI.
+Further UI design work is required here (i.e. outside the scope of the prototype work).
+There are multiple issues that will need to be considered for a 'mobile optimised' experience that are mainly concerned with the lack of screen space to displace 'whole of system' views, particularly alongside mobile legible text for narrative.

+> Given the information density of each systems diagram and narrative, Serious consideration should be given to not providing a mobile (small screen) version, or potentially providing a text only experience (as the main challenge is showing both visual and accompanying text).

+Note: the general 'desktop' UI layout for the prototype are built with CSS grid and have been designed to be able be restacked for a medium-large portrait screen layout (e.g. a tablet).
+This work however - including all device testing - is not considered in scope for the prototype.

+&nbsp;
+## iii.
+Accessibility
+The prototype **is not** optimised for screen reader accessibility, and is constrained by the original SVG diagram layout with respect to text size options.

+>  **A note on SVG (and general) accessibility**
+>
+> Although SVGs are native HTML DOM elements (making them technically 'readable' for screen readers), more effort is required to make  visualisations accessible for screen readers and keyboard-only users.
+This includes making appropriate `Title` and `Description` tags (that do not not clash with teh visualsations UI events),  as well programming appropriate reference attributes and [WCAG ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles)

 &nbsp;